mieskolainen/icenet/docs/source/notes/installation.rst

 Possible problems
 ----------------------------------

-Note: If you experience ´OSError: libcusparse.so.11´ (or similar) with torch-geometric, set the system path
+Note: If you experience ``OSError: libcusparse.so.11`` (or similar) with torch-geometric, set the system path

 .. code-block:: none

 	export LD_LIBRARY_PATH="$CONDA_PREFIX/lib:$LD_LIBRARY_PATH"

-Note: If you experience ´Could not load dynamic library libcusolver.so.10´ with tensorflow, make a symbolic link
+Note: If you experience ``Could not load dynamic library libcusolver.so.10`` with tensorflow, make a symbolic link

 .. code-block:: none

 	ln -s $CONDA_PREFIX/lib/libcusolver.so.11 $CONDA_PREFIX/lib/libcusolver.so.10

-Note: $CONDA_PREFIX will be found after 'conda activate icenet'
+Note: ``$CONDA_PREFIX`` will be found after ``conda activate icenet``

-Note: If you experience ´Requirement already satisfied´ infinite loop with pip, try removing e.g. ´tensorflow´ from requirements.txt, and install it separately with
+Note: If you experience "Requirement already satisfied" infinite loop with pip, try removing e.g. ``tensorflow`` from requirements.txt, and install it separately with

 .. code-block:: none